RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_NormalModeRelax_type.md

 -   **bb**: XRW TO DO

-Subtag MoveMap:   XRW TO DO
+Subtag **MoveMap**:   XRW TO DO

 -   **bb**: move backbone torsions?
 -   **chi**: move sidechain chi torsions?
 -   **jump**: move all jumps?

-Subtag Jump:   jumps are the not-chemistry internal coordinate connections between separate parts of your pose
+Subtag **Jump**:   jumps are the not-chemistry internal coordinate connections between separate parts of your pose

 -   **number**: Which jump number (in the FoldTree)
 -   **setting**: true for move, false for don't move

-Subtag Chain:   this controls a kinematically contiguous chain (think protein chains)
+Subtag **Chain**:   this controls a kinematically contiguous chain (think protein chains)

 -   **number**: which chain?
 -   **chi**: move sidechain chi torsions?
 -   **bb**: move backbone torsions?

-Subtag Span:   XRW TO DO, probably a user-defined region of the Pose
+Subtag **Span**:   XRW TO DO, probably a user-defined region of the Pose

 -   **begin**: beginning of span
 -   **end**: end of span